ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 nations with whom the tide of time runs so}
 smoothly and quietly that they are little heard of. |
-But this is not always tru
+But this is not always true
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_youths-companion_1877-12-13_50_50%2Fsim_youths-companion_1877-12-13_50_50_jp2.zip%2Fsim_youths-companion_1877-12-13_50_50_jp2%2Fsim_youths-companion_1877-12-13_50_50_0003.jp2/pct:29.751131,45.529677,40.073529,4.714500/600,/0/default.jpg"/>
 </td>